There are not many carnivore lifestyle adherents who do not love a good steak - and the filet mignon is the queen of steaks.

 Filet Mignon Alternatives

-That said, a filet is not an inexpensive meal, and there are other cheaper cuts of meat that are also high in protein and may have less saturated fat.
+That said, a filet is not an inexpensive meal, and other cheaper cuts of meat are also high in protein and may have less saturated fat.

 Some high-protein alternatives to filet mignon include other steaks like: